Polyline Generative Navigable Space Segmentation for Autonomous Visual Navigation: Conclusion

 \section{Conclusion}

-We propose a new framework, PSV-Nets, to learn the navigable space in an unsupervised fashion.
+We propose a new framework, PSV-Net, to learn the navigable space in a self-supervised fashion.
 The proposed framework discretizes the boundary of navigable spaces into a set of vertices.
-We then present a local navigation planning framework to guide the robot to navigate with the output of PSV-Nets.
-With extensive evaluations, we have validated the effectiveness of the proposed method and the remarkable advantages over the state-of-the-art fully supervised learning baseline method.
+Through extensive evaluations, we have validated the effectiveness of the proposed method and its advantages over the state-of-the-art fully-supervised learning baseline methods.
+We also validate the effectiveness of the proposed PSV-Net with a visual planning method for efficient autonomous navigation.